 Any other tips or advice anyone has for us would be greatly appreciated.

-2I suppose that there are tons of comfortable buses plying the route gbetween Split and Dubrovnik.
+4I suppose you know that there are tons of comfortable buses plying the route between Split and Dubrovnik.

 A decent visit of Athens and surroundings would take 2 to 3 full days.

 It's also possible to take direct ferries between the Greek Islands.
 That would be much faster than flying (always via Athens).

 Oct 29, 2012 12:59 PM

 5Thanks a lot for the advice everyone.
 We'll sit down and re-think the amount of time needed in each town and squeeze in a couple more along the way i think.

 We plan on taking the ferry from Mykonos to Paros, then from Paros to Santorini.
 Only flying into Mykonos and out of Santorini as we will be / or need to be at Athens airport anyway.